 Nationally recognized as a model for innovative and effective nonprofit development, Isles has received awards from the U.S. EPA, the White House, the United Nations, and numerous other organizations.
 Isles work includes community planning and green real estate development, wealth creation, environmental health, urban agriculture, education for under-served high school drop-outs and job training.

 Mr. Johnson co-founded other development organizations and projects, including: New Jersey Community Capital, Housing and Community Development Network of NJ, Building One New Jersey and the Success Measures Project, a national effort to develop impact measures for community-building work.

 Marty is a 1981 graduate and former trustee of Princeton University, where he played football and baseball.
 He came back to teach a course on Rethinking Poverty: Community Development Research and Policy at the Woodrow Wilson School of Public and International Affairs in 1996.
-He is a trustee of the Capital Health System and National Housing Institute.
+He is a former trustee of the Capital Health System and current trustee of the National Housing Institute.
 Marty and his wife Liz raised three sons in Trenton, New Jersey.